Code-Institute-Submissions/sound-store-ms4/README.md

 # UX
 ## User Stories:
-The target audience for Sound Store is both anyone looking for musical instruments, and musicians who also want to read the sites blog which is intended to impart insight into musical topics.
+The target audience for Sound Store is both anyone looking for musical instruments, and musicians who also want to read the sites blog which is intended to impart insight into various musical topics.
 1. I want to find what I am looking for in an intuitive, easy manner and to not have to go to too much effort to find what I need.
 2. I want relevant information on products I am querying.
 This includes price, a product image, details of free delivery.
 3. I want a way to choose quantities of anything I want and update these quantities and/or delete a product from my shopping cart.